bentalebahmed/BlueUnity/README.md

 8) To see Log messages, draw a circle in the screen with your finger to see the Log Viewer (Unity-Logs-Viewer from assets store).

+9) Do not forget to enalbe bluetooth and location access.

 ## Supported functionality
 - Check and Request BT and location permissions (for Search Devices).
 - Search Devices.